social-scraping-policy

 XHS bonus: the first 8 hex chars of the note ID are a unix timestamp — Date(parseInt(noteId.slice(0,8), 16) * 1000) gives you the post date without any extra request.

 XHS thumbnail caveat: the og:image URL is signed with a timestamp (/2026MMDDHHMM/...) and expires within hours.
-The add-social-post.mjs script handles this — it downloads the image immediately into public/posts-thumbs/xiaohongshu/<note-id>.jpg and rewrites thumbnail to the local path.
+The add-post.mjs script handles this — it downloads the image immediately into public/posts-thumbs/xiaohongshu/<note-id>.jpg and rewrites thumbnail to the local path.
 See § 3.4 for why and how.

 X / Twitter — the simple one.
 No metadata fetch.
 The extractX function in the script just parses the tweet id from status/(\d+) and writes a 4-field stub: {platform, id, url, date}.
 Everything visible (text, author, avatar, embedded media, like/repost counts, original post date) is fetched at render time by <Tweet id={id}> from the react-tweet library hitting https://cdn.syndication.twimg.com/tweet-result?id=<id>.
 Do not restore the old publish.twitter.com/oembed path — it added 80 lines of HTML-entity decoding and footer-regex parsing for data that's now redundant.
 If --date isn't passed and the tweet was back-dated, sort order will be off until you edit the JSON.